gabrieldeavila/react-trigger-state/README.md

 <p><a href="https://codesandbox.io/s/usetriggerstate-basic-example-9ukf2s?file=/src/App.tsx" target="_blank">For TS lovers 🤗</a></p>

 ## :crystal_ball: useTriggerFunction and useGetFunction

-It makes it possible to create functions that can be called from anywhere in the application.
+It's possible to create functions that can be called from anywhere in the application.

-First you need to create a function
+First you need to create one:

 ```js
 import { useTriggerFunction } from "react-trigger-state";